Bubalubsio/craft-instagram-api/README.md

-# Instagram API Plugin - Craft CMS
+# Instagram Plugin - Craft CMS

-Instagram API Integration for Craft CMS, allowing you to fetch media and profile from Instagram and display it on your website via the Instagram API.
+Instagram Integration for Craft CMS, allowing you to fetch media and profile from Instagram and display it on your website via the Instagram API.

 ## Features